How to Make a Career Choice When You Are Undecided

 When you have only a few occupations left on your list, start doing more in-depth research.
 Arrange to meet with people who work in the occupations in which you are interested.
 They can provide firsthand knowledge about the careers on your short list.
 Access your network, including LinkedIn, to find people with whom to have these informational interviews.

 Make Your Career Choice

 Finally, after doing all your research, you are probably ready to make your choice.
 Pick the occupation that you think will bring you the most satisfaction based on all the information you have gathered.
 Realize that you are allowed do-overs if you change your mind about your choice at any point in your life.
 Many people change their careers at least a few times.

 Once you make a decision, identify your long- and short-term goals.
-Doing this will allow you to eventually work in your chosen field.
+This helps to chart a course toward eventually landing work in your chosen field.
 Long-term goals typically take about three to five years to reach, while you can usually fulfill a short-term goal in six months to three years.

 Put together a career action plan, a written document that lays out all the steps you will have to take to reach your goals.
-Think of it as a roadmap that will take you from point A to B, and then to C and D. Write down all your short- and long-term goals and the steps you will have to take to reach each one.
-Include any anticipated barriers that could get in the way of achieving your goals and the ways you can overcome them.
+Think of it as a road map that will take you from point A to B, then to C and D. Write down all your short- and long-term goals and the steps you will have to take to reach each one.
+Include any anticipated barriers that could get in the way of achieving your goals—and the ways you can overcome them.

 This may sound like a lot of work—and it is.
 But it's much easier to forge a career path when you know what you want.
 Taking these steps early will save you a lot of struggle and uncertainty in the long run.